2024’s Ultimate Boston Public Library Wedding Planing Guide

 History of the Courtyard at the Boston Public Library

-Perhaps the most prominent feature of the courtyard is the bronze statue of Bacchante and Infant Faun by Frederick MacMonnies, which McKim himself gave to the library.
+Perhaps the most prominent feature of the courtyard is the bronze statue of Bacchante and Infant Faun by Frederick MacMonnies, which McKim gave to the library.
 When Bacchante was unveiled in 1896, Bostonians went crazy.
 They were horrified by her apparent embrace of drinking (she holds a symbolically significant bunch of grapes in her outstretched hand), debauchery (as a nude, dancing figure), and worst of all, by the fact that she was subjecting the baby she was holding in her left arm to this behavior.
-The neighborhood clamoured for her removal, and in 1897 McKim relocated his gift to the New York City's Metropolitan Museum of Art.
+The neighborhood clamored for her removal, and in 1897, McKim relocated his gift to the New York City's Metropolitan Museum of Art.

 Johnson Building Wedding Options